jordanlindgren/regexTutorial/gist-template.md

-# Regex Tutorial: Pattern Tile
+# Regex Tutorial: Pattern Title

 This is a regular expression for validating email address inputs.
 This expression will validate that emails are being entered in proper formatting and use common characters